Should I Buy a House Now or Wait? With the…

 How to Read Homesellers and Home Hunters Minds

 What if you had some sort of crystal ball or oracle that could tell you where people wanted to live and when they were going to buy a home or condo?
 What if you could narrow down the most likely home seller leads?

-With Predictive Analytics, real estate agents may be able set up and use their own predictive modeling of their Twitter, Facebook, Instagram, Snapchat, Linkedin, and other feeds to find buyer and seller leads, and other realty trends.
+With Predictive Analytics (predictive metrics and intelligence) real estate agents may be able set up and use their own predictive modeling of their Twitter, Facebook, Instagram, Snapchat, Linkedin, and other feeds to find buyer and seller leads, and other realty trends.
 This could help with your word of mouth networking since it at the very minimum gets you to focus on the daily activities and psychology of your connections.